 1. Health and Safety Requirements.
 The State shall continue a phased approach to reopen the economy, balancing the need to restore and strengthen our overall social and economic wellbeing with the prevention of a resurgence of COVID-19 that would undermine or lose the important public health outcomes achieved to date.
+As previously established in

-In order to achieve this balance, all businesses and non-profit and governmental entities, including employees and contractors of governmental entities, which are operating or will be operating during the declared State of Emergency, shall implement the following physical distancing, health and sanitation measures in accordance with Vermont Department of Health, CDC and Agency of Commerce and Community Development (ACCD) guidelines:
+Addendum 11 to the Executive Order, in order to achieve this balance, all businesses and non-profit and government entities, including employees and contractors of government entities, which are operating or will be operating during the declared State of Emergency, shall implement the following physical distancing, health and sanitation measures in accordance with Vermont Department of Health, CDC and Agency of Commerce and Community Development (ACCD) guidelines: